meltingcore/bg/food-court/Rules.md

 ### Fill Hand

 Outside their turn, players discard up to 3 cards and then draw up to their hand limit.
+Normally this limit is 7 but can be 8 if they have active the hand limit increase customer effect.
 If the draw pile is empty or does not have enough cards, the discard pile is reshuffled into it.

 ### Cook